MelkoCollective/BH_diagonalize/README.md

 pkg> add https://github.com/MelkoCollective/BH_diagonalize.git
 ```

-In order to run the driver scripts, you will also need to
+In order to run the driver scripts in `bin/`, you will also need to
 ```
 pkg> add ArgParse
 pkg> add Arpack